saoirse-defi/CI-MS3-hashboard/README.md

 #### Planned Features

-*
-* Metamask Integration
-* Customised pricing data only pulling favorite coins or coins detected from their Metamask
-* News articles related to favorite coins
-* Community token/NFT distributed once certain milestones have been achieved
-* Transaction history displayed to the user in a more visually pleasing way

 ## Considerations

 ## UX

 ### Project Goals

-Leading into this project, my goals were to introduce new people into the cryptocurrency ecosystem by creating a more user-friendly interface.
+My original idea was to introduce new people to the cryptocurrency ecosystem by creating a user-friendly interface to allow users to view their transactions in a more intuitive way.
-This will allow users to view their blockchain transactions with more clarity & reduce some of the anxiety that new user face when starting out in crypto.
+This will allow users to view their blockchain transactions with more clarity & reduce some of the anxiety that new user will face when starting out in crypto.
-This application doesn't just limit you to viewing your own transactions, the user will be able to search any transaction on the ethereum chain and save it to their dashboard.
+This application doesn't just limit you to viewing your own transactions, the user will be able to search any transaction on the Ethereum chain and save it to their dashboard.
 With this feature, users can track Ethereum whales & the movement of funds within important smart contracts.
+Many forensic accounting techniques can be preformed using this web application.

 ### User Goals